 We hold bi-monthly web-based discussions via video-conference.
 Check out the programme here.

-Our next symposium originally planned to be held in London in June 2020 has now been postponed to April 2021.
+Our next symposium originally planned to be held in London in June 2020 has been postponed due to Covid-19.
 Details will be published here.

 ifi.2018 Copenhagen – Deconstructing Neoliberal Hegemony